programming-notes/cheering-mascot-sinatra-2-asynchronous-forms-challenge/README.md

 ```
 *Figure 2*.
 Partial AJAX `POST` request.

 How can we tell whether a request is an AJAX request?
-In the Network panel, if we take a look at a `POST` request made when our form is submitted, among the headers we'll see `X-Requested-With: XMLHttpRequest` (see Figure 2).
+In the Network panel, if we take a look at a `POST` request made when our form is submitted with JavaScript, among the headers we'll see `X-Requested-With: XMLHttpRequest` (see Figure 2).
 This signals that this request was an AJAX request.

 Fortunately, within our controller's request handlers, Sinatra provides us access to an object that represents the HTTP request.
 This object is available to use through the variable `request`, and we can [call methods on the request object][request-methods].
 We can ask the request if it's an `XMLHttpRequest`, and if it is, our controller can respond appropriately.